In these Conditions the following definitions shall apply:

 - Any notice or other communication given to a party under or in connection with the Booking shall be in writing, addressed to that party at the address set out in the Booking Confirmation and shall be delivered personally, sent by pre-paid first class post or other next working day delivery service, commercial courier, fax or e-mail.

-- A notice or other communication shall be deemed to have been received: if delivered personally, when left at the address referred to in clause 10.1(a); if sent by pre-paid first class post or other next working day delivery service, at 9.00 a] on the second Business Day after posting; if delivered by commercial courier, on the date and at the time that the courier's delivery receipt is signed; or, if sent by by fax or e-mail, one Business Day after transmission.
+- A notice or other communication shall be deemed to have been received: if delivered personally, when left at the address referred to in clause 10.1(a); if sent by pre-paid first class post or other next working day delivery service, at 9.00am on the second Business Day after posting; if delivered by commercial courier, on the date and at the time that the courier's delivery receipt is signed; or, if sent by fax or e-mail, one Business Day after transmission.

 - The provisions of this clause shall not apply to the service of any proceedings or other documents in any legal action.